newrelic/metrics_publish_java/README.md

 * Your plugin was written with version 2 or later of the Java SDK.
 * Your plugin is packaged using the tar.gz compression protocol.
 * Your executable jar is named 'plugin.jar' and is located in the root of your plugin folder.
-* Plugin configuration is read from 'plugin.json' file in the './config'.
 * You do not use any relative references in your code.
 * Your plugin contains a 'plugin.template.json' and a 'newrelic.template.json' file in the './config' directory.

 Once your plugin is NPI-compatible from a code perspective, place it somewhere that is accessible for consumers to download.
-Most customers add the compressed distributable to a 'dist' folder in their Github repository.
+Most customers add the compressed distributable to a 'dist' folder in their GitHub repository.
 From there, go through our publisher flow and be sure to mark your plugin for "NPI" distribution.

 #### Next Steps ####

 That's it, you've written your first plugin.
 If anything wasn't clear or you'd like a more in-depth code example, check out our [example Wikipedia plugin](https://github.com/newrelic-platform/newrelic_java_wikipedia_plugin).

-Once you're comfortable with the plugin and you're ready to set up some dashboards check out [this](https://docs.newrelic.com/docs/plugin-dev/publishing-your-plugin) link for a detailed look at the publishing process.
+Once you're comfortable with the plugin and you're ready to set up some dashboards check out the following link for a detailed look at the [publishing process](https://docs.newrelic.com/docs/plugin-dev/publishing-your-plugin).

 ## Configuration Options ##